Ah, the NNN Lease, or Triple Net Lease—a common buzzword amongst commercial real estate professionals.

 Finding Triple Net Lease Investment Properties

-But if you want to expand the realm of investment possibility, a tool like Reonomy, the market’s leading provider of property intelligence, can be even better.
+But if you want to expand the realm of investment possibility, you can search off-market.